Reiten966/Polyformer/STL/README.md

 The Part "Melt_Zone" is recommended to print with a more heat resistant material such as PETG or ABS.
 PLA has not been tested yet, but we do believe it will survive because we did math and math is cool.

+All the functional parts can be printed on a 200mm x 200m build plate.
+The panels can be printed on a 250mm x 200mm plate.

 Please also feel free to download and use the checklist tool to keep in track the parts printed.
 Credit to @SoliDeoGloria#8025